Dooders/.github/profile/README.md

 - **Neural Networks**: Simulate learning, pattern recognition, and decision-making processes in agents, mimicking the functioning of biological brains.
 Additionally, they provide a genetic-like substrate for agents to inherit and recombine neural structures with other networks.
 - **Complexity**: Emergent behaviors and interactions arising from the interplay of simple rules and components, leading to sophisticated patterns, self-organization, and adaptive systems.

-## Philosophical and Artistic Dimensions
-Dooders is not only a technical endeavor but also a philosophical and artistic exploration.
-It delves into questions about the nature of intelligence, existence, and interaction.
-The project's philosophical dimension investigates the essence of agency, autonomy, and consciousness, while its artistic aspect seeks to visualize and express the beauty of emergent behaviors and complex systems.

-By blending philosophy, art, and technical sophistication, Dooders aims to create a rich, multi-layered system that challenges and expands the understanding of intelligene and agency.

 # Projects